Home » Blog » Teachers » What Is TLM in Education? Full Form, Meaning, Importance & Types

 “Technology can become the ‘wings’ that will allow the educational world to fly farther and faster than ever before, if we will allow it.” – Jenny Arledge.

-Importance of Teaching Learning Materials in Education
+Importance of Teaching Learning Materials (TLM) in Teaching and Learning

 The introduction of teaching learning material is vital for effective education.
 Teachers and students use these materials to facilitate the learning process and improve their understanding of the subject matter.
 Here are some of the reasons why the introduction of teaching and learning materials is important: